torquebox/torquebox.org/news/2013-03-20-stomp-improvements.md

 <pre><code>client.connect( function() { ... } )</code></pre>

 You can still provide a username and password, if for some reason you require it.
-As long as the last parameter the on-connect callback function, you're golden.
+As long as the last parameter is an on-connect callback function, you're golden.

 # Middleware begone